liateg/MiniGit/README.md

 # MiniGit - A Lightweight Git-like Version Control System

 MiniGit is a simple, easy-to-understand version control system written in C++.
-It mimics the core features of Git—like adding files, committing changes, viewing history, branching, checking out commits or branches, merging, and showing diffs—all without using Git under the hood.
+It mimics the core features of Git—like adding files, committing changes, viewing history, branching, checking out commits or branches, merging, and showing diffs—all without using Git under the hood.It gives a practical means of knowing how a version control system is built, as basic capabilities are created on top of essential data structures.

 ---